What is a Gerund Phrase- Definition and Function with Examples

 The function of Gerund Phrases

-They are verbal nouns and may be used anywhere in a sentence that a noun would fit.
+Gerunds phrases are verbal nouns; they may be used anywhere in a sentence that a noun would fit.
 They can be used as the subject or the direct object, the subject complement, or maybe the object of a preposition or predicate nominative in a sentence.

 Examples of Gerund Phrases as Subjects